greghare/faviconjs/README.md

 <a class="favicon" href="http://facebook.com">facebook.com</a>
 ```
 ## Demo
-To view a demonstration and usage information click here
+To view a demonstration and usage information click the following link

 [Demo](http://greghare.me/faviconjs)

 ## License